 - Add the garlic and fry 1 more minute.

 - Add the tomatoes and stir, scraping the bottom of the pan.
-Add the spinach, beans, herbs, stock, and Parmesan rind.
+Add beans, herbs, stock, and Parmesan rind.
 Bring the soup to a boil, reduce heat and simmer for 30 minutes.

-- Add broken up spaghetti lower the heat and cook until tender (about minutes) stirring frequently to keep the pasta from sticking to the bottom of the pan.
+- If Using frozen spinach, it should be added at this point and mixed in before the pasta.
+Add broken up spaghetti lower the heat and cook until tender (about minutes) stirring frequently to keep the pasta from sticking to the bottom of the pan.

 - Serve with grated Parmesan cheese.